Limmen/csle/Installation.md

 # Installation

-Follow the instructions below to install CSLE on a Ubuntu server.
+Follow the instructions below to install CSLE.

+## Requirements
+Ubuntu server
+TODO

 ## Install from source